-RV Camping Checklist: Items You Will Need to Buy, After you Buy
+RV Camping Checklist: Bare Essential Items You Will Need to Buy, After you Buy

 We wish someone would have provided us an RV Camping Checklist.
-Specifically, a list of items that you really need to have that don’t come with your RV.
+The essentials, a list of items that you really need to have that don’t come with your RV.

 When we purchased our new Catalina Legacy, I just assumed that everything I needed was included.
 Especially, when paying $25,000.
 Unfortunately, it was not.